iangthomas/Ride-Sharing/README.md

 2. Finds the nearest driver.
 3. Posts a pickup request in that driver’s directory.

 The driver’s app is monitoring their request directory and gives the driver several seconds to respond to that pickup request.
 If that driver does not respond in time, or decides to “pass” on the pickup, the passenger app then finds the next nearest driver and posts the same request in the other driver’s request directory.
 That process continues until a driver is found or all nearby drivers “pass”.
-See *figure 3* for a detailed diagram of this interaction.
+See **Figure 3** for a detailed diagram of this interaction.

 <img width="800" src="https://cloud.githubusercontent.com/assets/13486833/23324283/a95f8718-faa1-11e6-92c6-55bff8622f80.jpeg">